DCC-EX/dcc-ex.github.io/docs/reference/hardware/ethernet-boards.rst

 Sunfounder Ethernet Shield
 ============================

 This board is tested and works.
 It is less expensive than the Arduino brand-name board and based on the Wiznet W5100 instead of the W5500.
-It must be first shield in the stack because it uses the ICSP header pins.
+It must be the first shield in the stack because it uses the ICSP header pins.

 .. image:: ../../_static/images/ethernet/sunfounder_ethernet_shield.jpg
    :alt: Sunfounder Ethernet Shield